orbkit/orbkit/doc/gridbased/highlevel.rst

 For unrestricted calculations, the spin density and related quantities (e.g. derivatives) may be calculated by::

-  ok.options.spin = 'alpha'
+  orbkit.options.spin = 'alpha'

 or::

-  ok.options.spin = 'beta'
+  orbkit.options.spin = 'beta'

 The usage of this keyword omits the reading of the molecular orbitals of the other spin.